rumors/handbook/clients/process.md

 # Process

 We strive to be honest, communicative, and easy to work with.
-We value collaboration, and work in dialog with clients as equal participants, and our whole team is involved in a project from the start -- strategy, design, and development.
+We value collaboration, and work in dialog with clients as equal participants.
 Our methodology is context-specific — a publication redesign requires a different approach than a digital strategy.
 Every client and project is different, but much of the time our process will look something like this.

 - Discover what we can about a potential project, but avoid writing a detailed statment of work.
 At this point, too much is unknown.
 We don’t want clients to be tied to our very early understanding of a project, as we inevitably uncover new and interesting ideas.
 This flexibility allows us to field requests and accommodate changes as the project progresses.
 - Engage with clients in a kickoff meeting, strategy and planning sessions, stakeholder interviews, and user research, ideally on-site, to determine project priorities and outcomes